CaldeiraG/ublock-filters/README.md

 ### Filters applied
 - Adguardhome dark mode
-- Block anti-adblock and block the radio fixed banner
+- Block anti-adblock and block the radio fixed banner on observador.pt
 - more soon™